guybedford/proposal-export-star-default/README.md

 generate a module wrapper exposing the exports of another module, without knowing in advance its export names.

-Consider a use case such as an npm CDN, which allows shortcut URLs like `https://npmcdn.com/lodash`, which then expose a module at a full versioned URL like `https://npmcdn.com/lodash@4.17.2/index.js`.
+Consider a use case such as an npm CDN, which allows shortcut URLs like `https://npmcdn.com/lodash`, which then exposes a module at a full versioned URL like `https://npmcdn.com/lodash@4.17.2/index.js`.

 A dynamically generated module for `https://npmcdn.com/lodash` could look like: